About ARTS Partnership

 47 Minutes per Week47 minutes per week of arts instruction were added in participating classrooms.

 Beverley Taylor Sorenson

-By adding arts to schools we are going to make life better for the children.
+By adding arts to schools, we are going to make life better for the children.
 That’s what little children do: they sing, they dance, and they create.

-Over the past 15 years, Beverly has worked tirelessly in promoting arts for elementary school children.
+Over the past 15 years, Beverley has worked tirelessly promoting arts for elementary school children.
 In addition to providing initial funding to launch the BYU ARTS Partnership, she has committed a total of six million dollars in support of the project.
-Her vision, that every child in the State of Utah receive sustained sequential training in the arts, is being supported by multiple donations across the state.
+Her vision, that every child in the state of Utah receive sustained sequential training in the arts, is being supported by multiple donations across the state.
 Her significant gifts for elementary arts education at five universities ensure that Utah’s children will benefit in perpetuity.
 She also lobbied the legislature to fund arts specialists in schools through the Beverley Taylor Sorenson Arts Learning Program.
 Because of her commitment and generosity, tens of thousands of children’s lives have been and will continue to be impacted by the transformative power of arts education.
 For more information, visit artworksforkids.org.

-Don & Mima Hicken
+Don and Mima Hicken

-As an elementary school teacher in Wasatch District, Mima Hicken inspired and impacted her students through her creative gifts.
+As an elementary school teacher in the Wasatch District, Mima Hicken inspired and impacted her students through her creative gifts.
 Her husband, Don, set up an endowment in her memory to provide elementary teachers with arts training in a symposium to be held once a year, thus allowing Mima’s legacy to live on as other teachers develop creative resources for their own classrooms.
 This funding supports the annual Learning Edge Conference.